-Ames was the representative for Massachusetts’s 2nd congressional district and was a Republican.
+Ames was the representative for Massachusetts’s 2nd congressional district as a Republican.
 He served from 1865 to 1873.

 He was previously the representative for Massachusetts’s 2nd congressional district as a Republican from 1863 to 1865.